sreeharshau/EthereumLottery_SmartContract/README.md

 => The latest copy of this contract is currently deployed on the Rinkeby Test Network at the address: 0x68ab46B1C9d4907976E1301be9e3f1367F0991f3

-	-> Please use the UI provided at <Insert UI Repo link here> to interact with this contract
+	-> Please use the UI provided at https://github.com/sreeharshau/EthereumLotteryApplication_ReactUI to interact with this contract